Home » Appetizers » Keto Crab Rangoon With Cream Cheese

 Absolutely!
 Place them in a preheated air fryer at 350°F and cook for about 8-10 minutes, flipping halfway through, until golden brown and crispy.
 This method gives an extra crunchy texture while keeping them keto-friendly.

-Yes, canned crab meat works well—just be sure to drain it thoroughly to avoid excess moisture.
+Yes, canned crab meat works well, just be sure to drain it thoroughly to avoid excess moisture.
 Imitation crab, however, is not keto-friendly since it often contains added starches and sugars, so it’s best to stick with real crab for a low-carb option.

 Several baked buns filled with a mixture of cream cheese and green onions are on a white plate.
-One bun is cut in half, revealing the filling, with fresh green onions in the background.
+One bun is cut in half, revealing the filling, with fresh green onions in the background.Pin

-Keto Crab Meat Rangoon Bites
+Keto Crab Meat Rangoon With Cream Cheese

 Prep Time 20 minutes